ycl-the-lyc/ubc-study-notes/math-152/math-152.typ

 To form a matrix in RREF, we can start from a REF matrix and divide each row by the pivot to make it 1, then eliminate the elements above the pivot.

+Recall that LD vectors can be expressed as a linear combination of each other.
+So to verify if a set of vectors are LD, we can form a matrix with the vectors as columns and find the RREF.
+If all columns have pivots, then the vectors are LI.

+=== Application in Resistor Networks
+We know Ohm's Law, $V = I R$.
+(If you don't, you should.)

+== Eigenvalues and Eigenvectors

 #termlist